- Licensing of employment agency

 The CoP is available for inspection by the public free of charge at the office of the Employment Agencies Administration of the Labour Department during office hours.
 The CoP may also be downloaded from LD’s website and at this thematic website.

 Useful documents and forms

 All EA operators and potential operators should read the Practical Guide for Operating an Employment Agency for the legal requirements and procedures that should be followed when applying for an EA licence as well as operating an EA.

-The Code of Practice for Employment Agencies(transcript) should be read by all EA licensees, the nominated operators, related persons of and the individuals employed by the licensee or the person intending to be the licensee, as well as parties interested in joining the EA business, for salient legislative requirements that they must follow when operating their business and the minimum standards which the Commissioner for Labour expects from them.
+The Code of Practice for Employment Agencies(Text Version) should be read by all EA licensees, the nominated operators, related persons of and the individuals employed by the licensee or the person intending to be the licensee, as well as parties interested in joining the EA business, for salient legislative requirements that they must follow when operating their business and the minimum standards which the Commissioner for Labour expects from them.

 Depending on the type of application / notification to be submitted to EAA, different forms and documents would be required.
 For the forms that are commonly used, please click here.